 In the mid-90s, as search engines emerged the internet became an e-commerce and information machine.
 Website owners were creating content that was valuable to the visitors.
 Website owners also wanted remuneration for their hard work.

 Online advertising like CPM or the fixed placement were the early form faced competition with a new concept of online advertising known as Affiliate Marketing.

 I think the easiest way to explain affiliate marketing is that it a way to make money online.
 Persons as a publisher gets rewarded for helping someone’s business by promoting their product, service or site.

-Other ways can be where the publisher earn an amount for referring a visitor who takes any action.
+Other ways can be where the publisher earns an amount for referring a visitor who takes any action.
 For instance, when they sign up, they give an email address.
 After that, they complete an online survey, where they leave their name and address, etc.

 These commissions are generally a percentage of a sale.
 But it can also be a fixed amount per conversion.

 These conversions are tracked when the publisher uses the coded link.
 The advertiser tracks the initial point of conversion with the help of cookies.
 Sometimes the advertiser might give ‘coupon codes’ to the publisher to track the conversions.

 - Advertisers generally prefer affiliate marketing as a way to promote their products.
 Since they know they will pay only for the advertising when there will be a conversion.